openshift-mcp-server

 • "Check the overall health of the OpenShift cluster"

-• "Show me the current node conditions"
+• "Show me the current node conditions and identify any issues"

 • "Monitor deployment status in the production namespace"